lmareksla/DPE_Issues/ISSUE_TEMPLATE.md

 **pc configuration:**

 ### issue originator
-put the originator of the issue
+put the originator of the issue (your name)

 ### how to reproduce
-list the steps to reproduce the problem
+list the steps to reproduce the problem if any files for reproducing are somewhere accaseible, add here its path

 ### solution description
 describe the solution fixing the issue, put the link to the commit